matthew-davis/bliss-keyboard/README.md

   * text input that limits displayed characters in the Characters box
 * Characters Box
   * output of the menu selection or search box

+### Ideas to include
+* Adding in a default language property
+* adding in properties to toggle the inclusion of the translation, search and flag boxes
+* Need to include a tooltip, or some other way to rollover a translation of the individual symbols
+* need to indicate on each symbol if it has a sub-menu or is the final character